awordforthat/cs133_elevator_turtlebot_project/README.md

 2. Also install pydub into the system environment (sorry, I ran out of time to get this working in a venv):
     - `sudo apt install python3-pip` (if you don't already have it installed)
     - `pip3 install pydub`
+3. You might need to install some pulseaudio utilities.
+Do this if you get errors on launch like "[ERROR] [1763922903.540994613] [audio_capture_node]: Unsupported media type."
+    - `sudo apt install pulseaudio-utils`

+# Forwarding joystick ports (Windows only)
+1. In Windows Powershell, run `winget install usbipd`
+2. Run `usbipd list`.
+Look for your joystick controller in the output list and note its BUSID.
+3. Attach the joysticks to WSL with `usbipd attach --wsl --busid <BUSID>`
+    - you may need to expose the port first.
+If this errors, follow the prompts given to run expose the port as an admin (something like `usbipd bind --busid <BUSID>`)
+4. In WSL, install the joystick packages:
+    - `sudo apt install joystick`
+    - `sudo modprobe joydev`

 # Installing the elevator project